 To be eligible for quality assessment, the applying medical school must fulfill the following condition:

-- The education program has been approved by the university council
+- The medical school and education program have been approved by the university council

 1.2 Requirements for Assessment

 The applying medical school shall meet all the following requirements stated by IMEAc and assessors to ensure that the quality assessment is carried out efficiently and effectively.

 - Prepare an in-depth self-study report, so-called Self-Assessment Report (SAR), and submit it to the TMC/COTMES/IMEAc.
 For new medical school, the template for new medical school is provided.
 Thereafter it will take at least 4 months ahead of site visit assessment;